thx123/bazel-examples/README.md

 git clone https://github.com/thx123/bazel-examples.git
 ```

-#### Additional steps for For MacOS
+#### Additional steps for MacOS
 Ubuntu on Intel processors are supported out of the box.
-Since not all C++ toolchains exist to cross-compilation for KR260 and STM32, you'd have to run a docker container on Mac to build inside an Ubuntu image running on Intel processors.
+However, since not all C++ toolchains exist to cross-compile [KR260](https://www.xilinx.com/products/som/kria/kr260-robotics-starter-kit.html) and [STM32](https://en.wikipedia.org/wiki/STM32) targets from the MacOS, you'd have to run a docker container on Mac to build inside an Ubuntu image running on Intel processors.

 1. Start a long running container based on an multi-platform image that supports both Linux and MacOS:
 ```